Casting on the fly: 3D sand printing and digitalization create shortcuts in the foundry process

 The construction of the mold is also faster and easier because many of the problems of the traditional process with a model are eliminated by printing the sand mold directly.

-The degrees of freedom offered by 3D printing often make it possible to create complex shapes and cores that would normally have to be made in several parts in one piece, which also saves time and reduces manual intermediate steps.
+No splitting of the mold, no draft angles; undercuts and complex contiguous cavities are no problem.
+The degrees of freedom of 3D printing often allow complex molds and cores that would normally have to be made in several parts to be created in one piece, which also saves time and reduces manual intermediate steps.

 Form at the touch of a button